MitchellShiell/bridge/README.md

 # Bridge

-Proof of concept work for a developer hub using submodules from external repos to render a unified documentation site using the markdown files pulled from each submodule.
+Basic proof of concept work for a developer hub using submodules from external repos to render a unified documentation site using the markdown files pulled from each submodule.

 The developer hub website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.